ChrisDoernen/refuel/README.md

 At our local aero club, we use big tanks for storing fuel (see image at the bottom of the page).
 When refueling aircraft, we fill up smaller canisters from that big tank and move them to the hangars.
-The extraction of fuel is tracked with a list containing columns for name, date, amount of fuel extracted, meter value after extraction and remaining fuel.
+The extraction of fuel is tracked with a list containing columns for name, date, amount of fuel extracted, meter value after extraction and remaining fuel level.
-When the remaining fuel reaches a certain level, a contact person reaches out to a company for refilling the tank.
+When the remaining fuel gets below a certain level, a contact person reaches out to a company for refilling the tank.
 The refilling is tracked by starting a new list.

 Digitalizing this process with an app has both benefits and drawbacks and might be over-engineering.
-However, it makes a perfect business domain for experimenting with event sourcing due to it's approachability and low complexity.
+However, it makes a perfect business domain for experimenting with event sourcing due to its approachability and low complexity.

 ### Domain Events